 How to Store

-- Refrigerator- Store leftover waffles in an airtight container in the refrigerator for 2-3 days.
+- Refrigerator- Store leftover pancakes in an airtight container in the refrigerator for 5-7 days.

 How to Reheat

-- Microwave- Place your waffles on a microwave-safe dish and cover them with a damp paper towel.
-Reheat in 15-second intervals until warmed through.
+- Microwave- Place a stack of pancakes on a microwave-safe plate.
+Cover the pancakes with a damp paper towel to help retain moisture.
+Microwave on half power in 30-second intervals until warmed through.

 Make Ahead